WhiskeyTang0F0xtr0t/unifi/wpa_supplicant/README.md

          -c   Does a quick status check of the wpa_supplicant service
               Example: wtf-wpa.sh -c

-         -f   update your certificates and conf files only
+         -f   forces configuration file rebuild and re-copies your certificates
               Example: wtf-wpa.sh -f
               Useful for rebuilding after configuration/certificate changes